-Larry Pileggi is the Tanoto Professor of of Electrical and Computer Engineering at Carnegie Mellon University, and has previously held positions at Westinghouse Research and Development and the University of Texas at Austin.
+Larry Pileggi is the Coraluppi Head and the Tanoto Professor of Electrical and Computer Engineering at Carnegie Mellon University, and has previously held positions at Westinghouse Research and Development and the University of Texas at Austin.
 He received his Ph.D. in Electrical and Computer Engineering from Carnegie Mellon University in 1989.
 He has consulted for various semiconductor and EDA companies, and he was a co-founder of Fabbrix, Extreme DA, and Pearl Street Technologies.
 His research interests include various aspects of digital and analog integrated circuit design and design methodologies, and simulation and modeling of electric power systems.